vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `n_log_streaming_threads` - (Optional) Number of threads to use for log streaming.
 Allowed values are 1-100.
 Field introduced in 17.2.12, 18.1.2.
 * `netlink_poller_threads` - (Optional) Number of threads to poll for netlink messages excluding the thread for default namespace.
 Requires se reboot.
 Allowed values are 1-32.
 Field introduced in 20.1.3.
 * `netlink_sock_buf_size` - (Optional) Socket buffer size for the netlink sockets.
 Requires se reboot.
 Allowed values are 1-128.
 Field introduced in 20.1.3.
 Unit is mega_bytes.
+* `ngx_free_connection_stack` - (Optional) Free the connection stack.
+Field introduced in 21.1.1.
 * `non_significant_log_throttle` - (Optional) This setting limits the number of non-significant logs generated per second per core on this se.
 Default is 100 logs per second.
 Set it to zero (0) to deactivate throttling.
 Field introduced in 17.1.3.
 Unit is per_second.
 * `ns_helper_deq_interval_msec` - (Optional) Dequeue interval for receive queue from ns helper.
 Allowed values are 1-1000.
 Field introduced in 21.1.1.
 Unit is milliseconds.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `num_dispatcher_cores` - (Optional) Number of dispatcher cores (0,1,2,4,8 or 16).
 If set to 0, then number of dispatcher cores is deduced automatically.requires se reboot.
 Allowed values are 0,1,2,4,8,16.
 Field introduced in 17.2.12, 18.1.3, 18.2.1.
 * `num_flow_cores_sum_changes_to_ignore` - (Optional) Number of changes in num flow cores sum to ignore.
 * `objsync_config` - (Optional) Configuration knobs for interse object distribution.
 Field introduced in 20.1.3.